DnN04/FAKE-NEWS-DETECTOR/README.md

-# 📰 Fake News Detector using BERT and Classical ML
+# 📰 Veritas AI-Fake News Detector using BERT and Classical ML

 A Machine Learning + NLP-based Fake News Detection system that classifies news headlines as **REAL** or **FAKE** using both:
 - ✅ A Classical Model (TF-IDF + PassiveAggressiveClassifier)